Aoi (青い) vs Midori (緑): Is It Blue or Green?

 Is Aoi (青い) Both Blue And Green?

-The character 青 is mostly associated with words related to vegetation.
+The character 青 is mainly associated with words related to vegetation.
 Hence, words older than have remained unchanged.
 For example, words for “green apples” and “green vegetables” are still あおりんご (青林檎) and あおやさい (青野菜).

 What About Other Colors?

-みどり, like other newer words like ちゃいろ (茶色), which means brown and きいろ (黄色), which means yellow, is a modern addition to the Japanese language.
+みどり, like other newer words like ちゃいろ (茶色), which means brown, and きいろ (黄色), which means yellow, is a modern addition to the Japanese language.

 Differences Between Aoi (青い) and Midori (緑)